balinterdi/thrifty/README.markdown

     rake db:dev:reinit

-## On the test server
+### On the test server

 If you would like a test ride without bothering with installing gems, head over to [thrify.heroku.com](http://thrifty.heroku.com).
 Please let me know if it is not available there.
 Please note that I can not assume any responsibility for the safety, integrity or secrecy of your data stored on this test server.

+***

-# Further development
+## Further development

-There are still some outstanding issues that I would like to address.
+This is a very early beta so there are definitely some outstanding issues that I would like to address.
 Perhaps the major one is adding validations.
 Also, I am planning to add UTF-8 support so non-English speakers can add/tag their spending in their mother tongue.

+***

-# Release notes
+## Release notes

 The code is released under the MIT license so please feel free and even encouraged to fork away!
 Also, if you have suggestions or comments, just let me know.